SONIC3D/gendev-macos/README.md

 ###Build path accessibility
 The path /opt/toolchains/gen/ may required to be created manually with root permission.
-And it should be chmod to make the shell user writable.
+And it should be chmoded to make the shell user writable.
 ```
 sudo mkdir -p /opt/toolchains/gen
 chmod -R 777 /opt